charleskoffler/clprolf/README.md

-# Simol PROGRAMMING LANGUAGE
+# Simol framework and simol programming language

-Simol is a new programming language, that has been made for simplify object oriented programming.
+Simol is a framework and a programming language, that has been made for simplify object oriented programming.
 It is a superset of java.

-The annotation frameworks enables to use simol inside Java, C#, or PHP.
+The simol framework is available for Java, C#, or PHP.

 [Simol official web site](https://www.simol-lang.org/)